 Overall, it’s key to remember the target account list is a strategic, scalable, living thing within your ABM program that should grow alongside your account-based marketing successes.
 As you grow your average contract size, increase revenue, and improve pipeline velocity, you will see room for expansion of your target account list and better data to use within predictive tools that can aid that expansion.
 Keeping Sales, Marketing, and Operations involved through task delegation and constant communication make the process much easier as the time to iterate and update does come, but it’s always important to give your target account list time to perform.

-One more thing...
-We're getting closer to our ebook release, and newsletter subscribers will be first on the list to get their exclusive copy.
-Sign up using the form below to subscribe to The Weekly Mojo, our weekly newsletter with the best digital marketing content delivered right to your inbox.
+Sign up for The Weekly Mojo, our weekly newsletter with the best digital marketing content delivered right to your inbox.